The application-development process may start with your company looking to

 problems that are tempting due to the ease of formulation.

-Hard: for well-known classes of problems you might know that your problem is
+Hard: for well-known classes of problems you might know that your

-lacks satisfactory solutions, contains many interacting choices that cannot
+sufficient that it lacks satisfactory solutions, contains many

-be solved sequentially, would add value if solved more quickly, etc.
+if solved more quickly, etc.

-Often these are problems that your company has previously attempted to solve,
+Often these are problems that your company has previously attempted to

 Select problems to solve.